abmesamesa/blog/posts/2021-03-12-cloud-developer.md

 - Cloud Formation templates are written using JSON or YAML.
 - You can still individually manage AWS resources that are part of a CloudFormation stack.

+### AWS Command Line Interface (CLI)
+The AWS CLI (or Command Line Interface) allows you to access and control services running in your AWS account from the command line.
+To use the CLI, simply download, install, and configure it.

+- The AWS CLI allows you to work with AWS services in a programmatic manner

+In order to use the aws cli:
+- Install AWS CLI
+- Create an admin iam user (AdministratorAccess policy) with programmatic access
+- Configure the profile (called default in that case) `aws configure --profile default`
+- Export the variables `export AWS_CONFIG_FILE=~/.aws/config` and `export AWS_SHARED_CREDENTIALS_FILE=~/.aws/credentials`
+- Check the configuration with `aws configure list`
+- Test the credential by using a simple command like `aws iam list-users`
+- Create a bucket with `aws s3api create-bucket --bucket my-bucket-name --acl public-read-write --region eu-west-3 --profile default --create-bucket-configuration LocationConstraint=eu-west-3`
+- Upload a file `aws s3api put-object --bucket my-bucket-name --key name-in-bucket --body path/to/file --profile default`
+- Delete a file `aws s3api delete-object --bucket my-bucket-name --key name-in-bucket`
+- Delete the bucket `aws s3api delete-bucket --bucket my-bucket-name --profile default`